psychedelicsocietyofkansascity/sjs-org/pages/model.md

 ---
 layout: single
-title: "Peer Support Model"
+title: "Our Model of Care"
-permalink: /peer-support/
+permalink: /model/
 ---

 Our peer support model is built upon the principles of: